 To mount the spotlight, follow these steps:

-1. Position the Mounting Bracket: The first step in mounting your spotlight is to position the mounting bracket.
+The first step in mounting your spotlight is to position the mounting bracket.
 You should do this according to the location you chose for the spotlight.
 Ensure that the bracket is level and that the mounting holes align with the holes in the boat.

-2. Drill Holes: Once you have positioned the bracket, you must drill holes for the mounting screws.
+Once you have positioned the bracket, you must drill holes for the mounting screws.
 Use a drill bit slightly smaller than the screws to prevent the cavities from being too big.
 Make sure that the holes are drilled in the correct location, as any mistakes at this stage can be challenging to rectify.

-3. Install the Mounting Bracket: After drilling holes, insert the screws into the bracket and tighten them using a screwdriver or wrench.
+After drilling holes, insert the screws into the bracket and tighten them using a screwdriver or wrench.
 Make sure that the bracket is firmly secured to the boat, as any movement can cause damage to the wiring and other components.

-4. Attach the spotlight to the bracket: Once the bracket is securely attached, you can attach the spotlight to the bracket.
+Once the bracket is securely attached, you can attach the spotlight to the bracket.
 This is usually done using nuts and washers, which are included in the spotlight kit.
 Ensure the spotlight is level and securely attached, as any movement can cause the beam to move and become less effective.

-5. Adjust the spotlight: Finally, adjust the spotlight to the desired angle.
+Finally, adjust the spotlight to the desired angle.
 You can do this by loosening the mounting nuts and adjusting the angle of the spotlight.
 Once you have the desired angle, tighten the nuts to ensure the spotlight stays in place.

 Step 3: Run the Wiring